Moorzor/CSBC/Readme.txt

 The files in this repository were used to configure the network depicted below.

-![Downloads/13-ELK-Stack-Project_Resources_README/README/Images/Cloud Diagram.jpg]
+[Images/Cloud Diagram.jpg]

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YAML file may be used to install only certain pieces of it, such as Filebeat.

-  - install-elk.yaml
+  - install-elk.yml

 This document contains the following details:
 - Description of the Topologu